-- Describe the benefits (e.g., quantifying the anticipated savings and/or efficiencies) the department and community will realize if awarded the positions requested in this application. - Number of firefighters who will be affected in your department as well as mutual and auto aid departments. - o Number of residents who will be better protected. - Relevant call data. - Working fires and critical EMS runs. - o Include mutual/auto aid areas if your call volume supports your involvement in outlying areas. - Will you collect data and evaluations that demonstrate the effectiveness of your training and how will you collect that information? - Do you need to modify your CAD system to maintain accurate "people count" and markups at working fire incidents? - o What type of real-world data will you gather? - How will you present this to elected officials who may be wary of adding staffing in a difficult economic environment?
+- Describe the benefits (e.g., quantifying the anticipated savings and/or efficiencies) the department and community will realize if awarded the positions requested in this application. - Number of firefighters who will be affected in your department as well as mutual and auto aid departments. - Number of residents who will be better protected. - Relevant call data. - Working fires and critical EMS runs. - Include mutual/auto aid areas if your call volume supports your involvement in outlying areas. - Will you collect data and evaluations that demonstrate the effectiveness of your training and how will you collect that information?
+What type of real-world data will you gather? - Provide a cost/benefit analysis.
+Take the cost of the grant divided by your population then again by the 3 years of the grant then again by the number of requested positions.